shdlabs/SSTorytime/docs/KnowledgeAndLearning.md

 recall.

 Learning examines spacelike and timelike invariants.

-\begin{itemize}
-\item Learning things discovers mesoscopic invariants snapshot structures.
+* Learning things discovers mesoscopic invariants snapshot structures.
-\item Learning stories discovers behavioural invariants (mesoscopic sequences).
+* Learning stories discovers behavioural invariants (mesoscopic sequences).
-\end{itemize}

 Context: where, when

 Think of learning a language.
 You can quickly the vocabulary but you